Developer: Revolution Software

 All of these things are good.
 They help bring a game to life.
 Games that have only one possible path to the end can be frustrating because it removes a sense of agency from the gamer.
 This is often a problem with adventure games, because the solve-the-puzzle-to-advance-the-story approach can make a game feel very linear.
 However, a game with a strong enough story can compensate for this.
 As long as an engaging narrative is present, linear games can be very engrossing.
 For some, they may even be a breath of fresh air from open-world games whose stories get muddled in the mix.

 I first played Shadow of the Templars about three years ago, and I was enthralled.
 Like a good book you can’t put down, I couldn’t walk away from it.
 The characters, writing and pacing were masterfully handled and, with few exceptions, the puzzles were creative without being overly frustrating.
 Playing through it a second time for this review, the game went by much more quickly, as I remembered the solutions to virtually all of the puzzles.
 If anything, this granted me more leisure to take in the surroundings of the game.
 I could soak in the awesome visuals and the clever writing without worrying about solutions.

 Although Shadow of the Templars is a rather linear game, it is linear in a way that is natural and organic.
-Linearity is essential to telling a good story, and where narrative is concerned, Broken Sword could hardly be any better.
+Linearity is essential to telling a good story, and where narrative is concerned, Broken Sword could hardly be any better, If you are an ultimate gamer Here you can find Gamer Sessel to be comfortable when playing.
 Free from the distractions of problem-solving, I was left with the feeling of reading a good book, or watching an old favorite movie.
 For the game to succeed so well in this regard is no slight accomplishment.